Fonta1n3/FullyNoded/Readme.md

 #forces your node to accept rpc commands
 server=1

-# Up to you if you want to prune or not
+# Up to you if you want to prune or not, FN will work just the same.
+A pruned node is a Full Node!
+# 1000 means the node will only take up around 1gb of space
 prune=1000

-#Choose any username or password, make the password very strong
+#Choose any username or password, make the password very strong **DO NOT USE SPECIAL CHARACTERS**, it will break the uri to your node that FN uses.
 rpcuser=yourUserName
 rpcpassword=aVeryStrongPasswordSuchAs128dnc849vn9n7gSS

-#if you only want to accept connections over tor the following settings are needed
-bind=127.0.0.1
-proxy=127.0.0.1:9050
-listen=1
-debug=tor

 # This is redundant but only allows your computer to access your node
 rpcallowip=127.0.0.1